Treatments for teeth grinding (bruxism) include using mouth guards or mouth splints, and therapy.

 If you're aware of your habit it will be easier to break.
 To break the habit, you could train yourself to relax your jaw when you feel yourself grinding or clenching.
 For example, you could open your jaw slightly or gently place your tongue between your upper and lower teeth.

-Habit-reversal techniques may be used by a specially trained therapist, or you can try them yourself using a computer programme or self-help book.
-Your GP will be able to advise you.
+Habit-reversal techniques may be used by a specially trained therapist, or you can try them yourself using a computer program or self-help book.
+A GP will be able to advise you.

 Treating and preventing dental problems

-You should have regular dental check-ups so that any problems caused by your teeth grinding are treated as soon as possible to prevent further damage.
+You should have regular dental check-ups so that any problems caused by your teeth grinding can be treated as soon as possible to prevent further damage.

 Dental problems, such as misaligned, cracked, crooked or missing teeth, can usually be treated with reconstructive dental treatments, such as false teeth, overlays and crowns.

 These treatments can sometimes reshape the chewing surface of your teeth and stop you grinding.
-You'll usually have to pay for this type of dental treatment and it can often be expensive.
+You'll usually have to pay for this type of dental treatment and it's often expensive.

 Read more about dental treatments.

-If your teeth grinding is a side effect of taking antidepressant medication, your GP may suggest changing your medication.
-Never stop taking medication that's been prescribed for you without consulting your GP first.
+If your teeth grinding is a side effect of taking antidepressants, your GP may suggest changing your medicine.
+Never stop taking medicine that's been prescribed for you without consulting your GP first.